-One of the main reasons loan applications are rejected is due to the lack of a credit score.
+One of the main reasons loan applications are rejected is the lack of a credit score.
 This score is obtained by evaluating the financial background of your business, such as pending debts and on-time payments.
 These and other factors make up your credit history.

-One of the simplest ways to establish a positive credit history, is to use a business credit card.
-This positive credit history will allow you to access bank loans in the future and others types of credit .
+One of the simplest ways to establish a positive credit history is to use a business credit card.
+This positive credit history will allow you to access bank loans and others types of credit in the future.

 It’s Easy to Access this Type of Funding

 Applying for a business credit card is easier than receiving a bank loan.
 You don’t need to gather endless documents such as financial statements, tax returns or a detailed business plan.

 It Gives you Special Benefits